-B.A. degrees are typically rooted in the liberal arts, letting students focus on a variety of electives in addition to their major, such as English and the humanities.
-This degree usually has a foreign language component, where students must complete four semesters of study.
-Since B.A. degrees allow students to explore a wider range of coursework, it is easier for students to double major with a B.A. than a B.S.
-Students who complete a B.A. may have additional flexibility when entering the workforce.
+B.A. degrees are typically rooted in the liberal arts, letting students focus on a variety of electives in addition to their major, such as English, art and music, philosophy, creative writing, history, and sociology.
+This degree usually has a foreign language component, as well.
+Since B.A. degrees allow students to explore a broader range of coursework, it is easier for a student to double major with a B.A. than it is with a B.S. degree program.
+Students who complete a B.A. degree may have additional flexibility when entering the workforce.

-B.S. degrees lean towards more analytical coursework, with more credit hours required toward the major, with less room for electives than the B.A.
+B.S. degrees lean towards more analytical coursework, with more credit hours required toward the major, with less room for electives than the B.A. program.
 Students who pursue a B.S. must often take much more advanced courses within their major, and generally rack up extra courses in science and mathematics.
-B.S. earners can go straight into a technical career from college.
+B.S. degree earners can go straight into a technical career from college if they so choose.

-Both degrees lay sound groundwork for a career or further learning, so choosing between a B.A. and B.S. really comes down to the student’s learning personality, academic strengths and career goals.
-For someone who wants a well-rounded education but does not prefer subjects like math and science, the B.A. may be the right choice.
-Students who wish to delve deeper into one subject and who are not geared toward philosophy or the arts would be a better fit for a B.S. degree.
-B.A. recipients thrive in a career where strong writing and communication skills are needed, whereas B.S. recipients are more focused on analyzing and problem solving in a technical work environment.
+Both online degrees are excellent and lay the sound groundwork for a career or further learning, so choosing between a B.A. and B.S. comes down to the student’s learning personality, academic strengths, and career goals.
+For someone who wants a well-rounded education but does not prefer subjects like math and science, the B.A. may be the right choice for you.
+Students who wish to delve deeper into one subject, but are not geared toward philosophy or the arts, would be a better fit for an online B.S. degree.
+Online B.A. recipients thrive in a career where strong writing and communication skills are needed, whereas B.S. recipients are more focused on analyzing and problem-solving in a technical work environment.